JTafej/24-25-Programming/Unit 2/Day 1 While loops.md

 ```

 #### The challenge for today is to create a program that asks the user for an animal, and then says the sound that animal makes.
-For example: "what animal do you like?" if input = cow, output is "Cows go mooooo" Please use a while loop so you can ask a user if they want to keep playing the game.
+For example: "what animal do you like?" if input = cow, output is "Cows go mooooo"
+* Please use a while True loop so you can ask a user if they want to keep playing the game.
 If they say no, make sure you stop the game.
-*Add a counter to your program, and tell you user how many rounds they played after they exit.*
+* Add a counter to your program, and tell you user how many rounds they played after they exit.